 Recently the wines have been released across the country to local grocers and wine shops.
 To make the wines accessible to more households, shipping is also available to 15 states around the country for an affordable $5 flat shipping fee, no matter the number of bottles purchased.

-When I had a chance to talk one on one with Tyler, he told me that he sees his retirement as his legacy.
+Tyler told me that he sees his wines as his legacy.
 Once he's grown weary of restaurant and camera work, he wants to eventually move to Napa and grow old there amidst the vines and his future grandchildren.
 Tyler may be known for his "ultimate" recipes, but it's clear he brings the same quality to his wines.
 I've already secured a spot for my Cab Reserve '08 to gather dust in my "cellar" at home.